Being a celebrity - such as a famous film star or sports personality - brings problems as well as benefits.

 2021-08-28 | pourya | 84 | view |

-- The graph below shows the consumption of fish and different kinds of meat in a European country between 1979 and 2004 Summarise the information by selecting and reporting the main features and make comparisons where relevant Write at least 150 words 78
+- The graph below compares changes in the birth rates of China and the USA between 1920 and 2000 Summarise the information by selecting and reporting the main features and make comparisons where relevant 78

 Grammar and spelling errors: